bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 # POST HUMAN: NeX GEn Game Booklet

-> This page is currently being built, hence why there isn't a full transcription yet!

 > Prepare for epic confrontations against powerful adversaries who guard the darkest secrets of YOUtopia.

 This booklet came with deluxe editions of the Post Human NeX GEn cds and vinyls.